GuillermoBustosPerez/Backed-flakes-categories/A-Geometric-Morphometric-approach-to-lithic-backed-flake-categories.md

 or down sampled to the result of dividing data set size between number of groups (46.3333333).

+1. A `tibble()` called `All_Results` is set to store the results from each model training.

+Each loop works in the following steps:

+1. The original data set is randomly up and down sampled for each target category.
+2. Model is trained following the provided hyperparameters and data pre-processing.
+3. Results from the trained model are extracted and binned to the `All_Results` tibble.
+4. Steps 2 to 4 are repeated 30 times per model.

 ``` r
 #### Train the models